 WordPress vs. Replit Pages – Cloud-Based Development vs. CMS

 When it comes to building a website, WordPress and Slim Framework are two popular choices.
-Each serves different needs and caters to different skills.
+Each serves different needs and caters to distinct skill sets.

 WordPress is like the Swiss Army knife of web development.
 It’s packed with features and user-friendly tools.
 With over 40% of websites using WordPress, its appeal is clear.
 You can set up a blog, an e-commerce site, or a portfolio in no time.
 Just grab a theme and a few plugins, and boom!
 You’re online.